GoogleChrome/developer.chrome.com/site/en/blog/devtools-modern-web-debugging/index.md

 ## Looking ahead

-Thanks to the additions outlined in this post, we can offer you a better debugging experience in Chrome DevTools.
-There are more areas that we would like to explore.
+Thanks to the additions outlined in this post, Chrome DevTools can offer you a better debugging experience.
+There are more areas that the team would like to explore.
 In particular, how to improve the profiling experience in DevTools.

-We encourage framework authors to adopt these new capabilities.
+The Chrome DevTools team encourages framework authors to adopt these new capabilities.
 The [Case Study: Better Angular Debugging with DevTools](/blog/devtools-better-angular-debugging) offers guidance on how to implement this.